NicolasStuhm/IoT_project/README.md

 <br>

 # Objective
 The reason I chose this project is that I myself am living on a farm together with some friends of mine and I intend to make our lifes a little easier with this device.
 The temperature sensor makes it unnecessary to walk to the remote greenhouse, as it lets the user observe the values online.
-Based on those, one can estimate how often the plants need water throughout the day and furthermore, the door of the greenhouse opens automatically in the morning, when the temperature rises above a certain temperature.
+Based on those, one can estimate how often the plants need water throughout the day and furthermore, the door of the greenhouse opens automatically in the morning, when the temperature rises above a certain threshold.
 Previous cases have led me to include a motion detector, as there had been cats or other animals digging in the soil or destroying the tomato- or other plants.

 The insights this project will hopefully provide to those reproducing it are:
 - a general understanding of how IoT devices operate